rummolprod999/RandomUserAgent/README.md

 # RandomUserAgent
-Randon user-agent generator for NET Core projects.
+Random user-agent generator for NET Core projects.
 Based on https://github.com/mkstayalive/random-user-agent-java

+How to use:

+`using RandomUserAgent;`

+`string useragent = RandomUa.RandomUserAgent;`